ScottLogic/blog/_posts/2024-05-01-knowledge-graphs-what-are-they.md

 Even as someone new to it, it was far easier to query nodes and traverse through relationships in Cypher than SQL.

 ### They’re schemaless?
-It’s worth mentioning that as graph databases are schemaless, so they are inherently more extensible than SQL.
+It’s worth mentioning that as graph databases are schemaless they are inherently more extensible than SQL.

 If we wanted to add on a new type of Instructor node in our graph database it would be a simple matter of adding an Instructor node, and joining it to our Judo Node with a new type of ‘Instructs’ relationship.
 In our relational database we’d need to create a new table for our Instructor to live in, then potentially create a new many-to-many table to handle the relationship, so it would be a more involved job.
 Alternatively maybe we want to refactor the Member database into a People database, who knows?
 In order to ensure we don’t end up making silly decisions it becomes useful to know our domain space up front, which often isn’t a given in the real world.

 The graph database lets us expand out our data in any direction we like, as it isn’t constrained by schema definitions.

 Depending on your use case this can be a very beneficial advantage.
 If you’re building up a database of relationships from natural language processing for example, it can be very useful to be able to store data in a non-normalised manner to allow your data to grow organically as different entities and relationships present themselves.

 This can also have a drawback of course; if your data grows organically to a large scale it might become harder to traverse in a meaningful way - without the rigid boundaries such as the table definitions in SQL you might find yourself in a soup of similarly connected nodes connected by almost-but-not-quite-the-same edges.

-Depending on the use case this may or may not be a problem, and it’s worth saying that there are tools out there to apply [boundaries to graph databases](https://neo4j.com/labs/neosemantics/4.0/validation/) if you need to.
+It’s worth saying that there are tools out there to apply [boundaries to graph databases](https://neo4j.com/labs/neosemantics/4.0/validation/) if you need to.
 As with any schemaless data store just because the technology allows us to grow our data unfettered by any rules, it doesn't neccesarily mean that we always should.
 Obviously there are cases where you don’t want to constrain your data, but it’s worth thinking about.

 ### Any other points?
 The equivalents of an Object Relational Mapper (ORM) seem to be a bit thin on the ground, and likely vendor and query language dependent.
 For example coming from a .Net background I’m used to using Entity Framework as an ORM to provide some protection from threats such as SQL injection attacks.
-Whilst some support is there they don’t necessarily give you everything, so you’ll need to be sure you’re not opening yourself to any [injection attacks](https://neo4j.com/developer/kb/protecting-against-cypher-injection/) (for whichever valid query language you’re using).
+Whilst some support is there for graph databases they don’t necessarily give you everything, so you’ll need to be sure you’re not opening yourself to any [injection attacks](https://neo4j.com/developer/kb/protecting-against-cypher-injection/) in whichever query language you’re using.

 In addition, just to mention, graph databases are for the most part [ACID](https://en.wikipedia.org/wiki/ACID) compliant.
 You’ll want to double check the documentation for the vendor you’re interested in, but it’s certainly a valid requirement and one that many graph databases can handle.